 Previously, we wrote an article to help you decide which dietary assessment method to use.
-You can also download a free cheat sheet on Dietary Assessment Methods covering all you need to know about food diaries, FFQs and 24hr recalls.

 In this article we’ll walk you through what a food diary is, why they are a useful method of recording diet, plus their strengths and limitations in comparison to other dietary assessment methods.

 Let’s start with the basics – what is a food diary?
 Essentially, a food diary is a way of recording what someone’s had to eat and drink over the course of a day.
 To do this they keep a record, ‘a diary’, of everything they’ve consumed during the day – this a prospective dietary assessment method i.e. it does not rely on someone recalling what they’ve consumed after the event, it’s being recorded as and when consumed.

 Typically templates for food diaries will include meal events including breakfast, lunch, dinner, snacks and drinks.
 Some may also include additional eating occasions such as a mid-morning snack or evening snack to act as a prompt not to miss any food and drink items consumed outside of the 3 main meals.

 There should also be ample room for those completing their diary to fully describe what they’ve consumed – including as much information as possible to paint a complete picture of what they ate or drank.
 Details should include: the food itself, what brand it was, the portion size, cooking method used, time consumed and sometimes additional contextual information like where the food was consumed – was it at a restaurant, where they eating alone – this typically depends on what the aim of the food diary is.